Get App

 The Impact of Inflation on Cost of Living

-As we step into 2025, the lingering effects of inflation continue to shape the economic landscape in Salt Lake City.
+As we move through 2026, the lingering effects of inflation continue to shape the economic landscape in Salt Lake City.
 Rising prices have become a familiar challenge for residents, impacting everything from groceries to housing.
 The pandemic-induced inflation has left many grappling with tighter budgets and the need to adapt to fluctuating costs.

 Transportation Costs: Gas Prices and Public Transit